11 Foods to Eat for Good Luck in the New Year

 Seeds are associated with fertility and life, so eating pomegranates may just be the key to a lively new year.
 In Greek culture, a pomegranate is placed outside the home and smashed on New Year’s Day.
 The more seeds that scatter during the initial smash, the luckier the year that lies ahead will be.
 In Turkish culture, pomegranate seeds are also celebrated for fertility, so if you’re attempting to start or grow a family, you might want to stock up.

-Black-eyed peas, simmered into a stew with ham hock and collard greens, is known as Hoppin’ John or Carolina Peas and Rice, and it is a traditional meal in the south eaten on New Year’s Day.
+Black-eyed peas, simmered into a stew with ham hock and collard greens, are known as Hoppin’ John or Carolina Peas and Rice.
+It's a traditional meal in the South eaten on New Year’s Day.
 There are a couple of myths surrounding the luck associated with black eyed peas.
-Some say the shape of black-eyed peas -- which are actually beans -- represent coins and therefore encourage wealth.
+Some say the shape of black-eyed peas—which are actually beans—represent coins and therefore encourage wealth.
 Others trace the humble black eyed pea back to Civil War era, where the beans are said to have prevented families from starvation.
 Whatever the reason, black-eyed peas continue to remain a traditional lucky food to have on January 1 throughout much of the South.

 Did you know that downing a kale salad is good for more than just your health?
-Leafy greens, like kale, spinach, and romaine lettuce, are symbolic of cold, hard cash.
-They’re the same color and crispness of a fresh dollar bill, which is why it’s considered lucky to eat leafy greens when seeking wealth in the new year.
+Leafy greens, like kale, spinach, and romaine lettuce, are symbolic of wealth.
+They’re the same color and crispness of a fresh dollar bill, which is why it’s considered lucky to eat leafy greens when seeking monetary gains in the new year.
 As the Southern saying goes, “peas for pennies, greens for dollars, and cornbread for gold.”

 In Spain and Mexico, it is tradition to eat 12 grapes at the stroke of midnight, representing the 12 months within a calendar year.
 It is believed that the luck you’ll possess each month is dependent on the sweetness of the grapes; if you come across any tart grapes, then make sure to prepare yourself for a bumpy month that corresponds with the sour grape you consumed.

 We will joyously consume cake for any occasion, so this whole luck thing just feels like a bonus.
-Round cakes are typically considered lucky due to their shape -- they somewhat resemble coins and are thus thought to bring forth wealth in the new year.
-In Greek culture, friends and family gather around for a vasilopita -- a zesty orange cake that often has a coin baked inside.
+Round cakes are typically considered lucky due to their shape—they somewhat resemble coins and are thus thought to bring forth wealth in the new year.
+In Greek culture, friends and family gather around for a vasilopita, a zesty orange cake that often has a coin baked inside.
 Whoever receives the slice with the coin in it gets extra luck for the new year and usually a gift or prize.
-So bust out your cake pan and bake yourself some luck for 2020.
+So bust out your cake pan and bake yourself some luck for 2022.

-If you’re looking to personally advance in the new year -- as all of us are -- pork may be a good option for you.
+If you’re looking to personally advance in the new year, pork may be a good option for you.
 Pigs are animals that root forward as they sniff out and eat food, and therefore emblematic of progress in the year.
 The tradition spans across continents; from roasted lechon in the Philippines to (technically not pork but I digress) marzipan pigs in Northern Europe to pork and sauerkraut dishes served in the States.
 As noted in The Morning Call, eating pork is “part superstition and part tradition… like a Pennsylvania Dutch-style insurance policy for the new year.”
 The fattiness of pork is also related to luxury and wealth, so don’t hesitate to fry up some bacon to start off the new year.

 If you’re looking for an alternative protein to eat when ringing in the new year, why not try fish?
-It’s alleged that the scales look like coins, and in some Eastern European cultures they are saved and placed in a wallet in hopes of acquiring more wealth.
+It’s alleged that the shimmery scales look like coins, and in some Eastern European cultures they are saved and placed in a wallet in hopes of acquiring more wealth.
 Fish also represent abundance due to the fact that they swim in large schools.
-Across myriad cultures -- from steamed whole fish in China to Polish pickled herring -- fish are consumed in hopes of a year full of success.
+Across myriad cultures—from steamed whole fish in China to Polish pickled herring—fish are consumed in hopes of a year full of success.
 Whatever the preparation, it wouldn’t hurt to eat an extra serving or two.

 Oranges and tangerines

-Oranges and tangerines are typically passed out during Lunar New Year—the East Asian celebration that follows the Chinese lunar calendar—to call forth prosperity, so it’s only natural that these citrus fruits have made their way to our Gregorian calendar celebrations as well.
+Oranges and tangerines are typically passed out during Lunar New Year to call forth prosperity, so it’s only natural that these citrus fruits have made their way to our Gregorian calendar celebrations as well.
 The bright color evokes joy and the Chinese word for a mandarin orange, kam, is a homonym for the word "gold," thus making the mandarin orange an extra lucky piece of fruit.